RConsortium/IDEA-WG/conduct/code-of-conduct.md

 ### Harassment in online channels

-Participants at `<EVENT>` may also particate in online chats, discussion forums, and mailing lists (including platforms such as Slack and Twitter).
+Participants at `<EVENT>` may also participate in online chats, discussion forums, and mailing lists (including platforms such as Slack and Twitter).
 Please use these guidelines where engaging with particpants:

 * Avoid using overtly sexual or offensive usernames or profile photos which might detract from a friendly, safe and welcoming environment for all.
 * Do not publish text/screenshots of anything shared in a private communication channels without explicit consent from the author.
 This includes screenshots of private messages to public channels, as well as conversations on public channels to anywhere outside of `<EVENT>` Slack.